Seasonal Plumbing Maintenance Tips for Your Asheville Area Home

 Many people live in the Appalachian mountains of Asheville and Hendersonville for only part of the year.
 During the cold winter months, they leave for warmer climates.
 Winterizing is the process of removing water from pipes so that they won’t freeze while they are not being used.
 Now that Spring is here, they need to be de-winterized!
-Here’s how to do it: Make sure all the water supply lines are connected, and if not, reconnect them.
-Turn off the shut-off valves (if there are any).
+Here’s how to do that.
+First, make sure all water supply lines are connected, and if not, reconnect them.
+Then, turn off the shut-off valves (if there are any).
 That will allow you to turn plumbing fixtures on individually and check for leaks.
-Turn on the water, go to each fixture, and let it run for a few minutes.
-Flush the toilets a few times, looking for water on the floor.
+Next, turn on the water, go to each fixture, and let it run for a few minutes.
+Finally, flush the toilets a few times, and look for any water on the floor.
 Be diligent in checking for leaks since they don’t always appear right away.
-Take your time and double check everything!
+Always take your time and double check everything!

 2. Take note of low water pressure

-Not a lot of outdoor watering goes on in Asheville in the winter, but as soon as spring rolls around it is the perfect time to check your hose bib (spigot) and the water line that goes to it to make sure it has not been damaged by winter’s freezing temperatures.
+Obviously, not a lot of outdoor watering goes on in Asheville in the winter.
+But as soon as spring rolls around it is the perfect time to check your hose bibb (spigot).
+Inspect the water line that goes to it to make sure it has not been damaged by freezing temperatures.
 If an outdoor faucet drips, has low water pressure, or you notice water inside your basement, crawlspace or house when the hose is turned on for the first time in the spring, you may have a frozen pipe that cracked and needs to be replaced.
-This often happens if a garden hose was left attached to the spigot during a freeze.
+This often happens if a garden hose or other attachment was left connected during a freeze.
+We like to install Woodford FrostProof Hose Bibbs, but even frost-proof can’t withstand leaving a hose connected.

 4. Check for other leaks